pypa/pip/docs/html/reference/pip_install.rst

 Overview
 --------

-Pip install has several stages:
+pip install has several stages:

 1. Identify the base requirements.
 The user supplied arguments are processed here.